Universal Intermediate Gradient Method for Convex Problems with Inexact Oracle: Problem Statement and Preliminaries

-\end{definition} In this definition, $\delta_c$ represents the error of the oracle, which we can control and make as small as we would like to.
-On the opposite, $\delta_u$ represents the error, which we can not control.
+\end{definition} In this definition, $\delta$ represents the error of the oracle \cite{devolder2014first}.
+The oracle is exact with $\delta=0$.
+Also we can take $\delta=\delta_c+\delta_u$, where $\delta_c$ represents the error, which we can control and make as small as we would like to.
+On the opposite, $\delta_u$ represents the error, which we can not control \cite{dvurechensky2016stochastic}.
+Note that, by Definition \ref{def_inex},